 Of the roughly 4,900 dogs that the United States used in Vietnam, around 2,700 were turned over to the South Vietnamese army, and a staggering 1,600 were euthanized.
 Today, military working dogs are no longer left in war zones like they were in Vietnam.
 But until 2000, it was legal and common practice to euthanize military working dogs, known as MWDs, at the end of their useful service.
 Historically viewed as “surplus equipment,” they weren’t seen as having value beyond the military purpose for which they were trained.
 That mindset has changed dramatically, due in no small part to the public’s growing awareness of how these animals were treated after years of dutiful service.
 But it was one military war dog in particular – a dog named Robby – whose own fate changed that of other MWDs to come.
 Robby’s Law (H.R.5314) was signed by President Bill Clinton in November 2000 and required that all MWDs suitable for adoption be available for placement after their service.
 Unfortunately, it was too late to save Robby, whose former handler fought valiantly to adopt him, to no avail.

 CURRENT Title 10 U.S. Code § 2583 – Military animals: transfer and adoption (AKA “Robby’s Law.”)
-This is the most recent and was signed into law on 12/23/16.
+This is the most recent and the text contains those laws in effect on December 31, 2020.
 It gives handlers first priority among other changes, and also introduced language about contract working dogs (as such term is defined in section 2410r) that have been transferred to the 341st Training Squadron at Lackland Air Force Base.

 We have included this information so you can understand what SHOULD have been followed for the TEDD adoptions.
 Bullet #3 means that Soliden Technologies (along with any other private contractors that we aren’t aware of) should NOT have been allowed to acquire these MWDs.